babons/linear-alg-c-project/notes.md

 Calculate the volume of the parallelapiped
 	- Take the area of the parallelogram v & w
-	- multiply it by the component of x that is perpindicular to v and w
+	- multiply it by the component of x that is Perpendicular to v and w

-The dual vector P must be perpindicular to v and w with a length equal to the area of the parallelogram spanned out by the two vectors.
+The dual vector P must be Perpendicular to v and w with a length equal to the area of the parallelogram spanned out by the two vectors.

 ### Section 12 - Cramer's rule
 Solution to linear systems

 Gaussian elimination is more effective
-Helpful exercise to deepend knowledge of theory
+Helpful exercise to deepen knowledge of theory

 3x + 2y = -4
 -1x + 2y = -2